-Among the other solutions, I would like to note that sucker_punch looks like a fair competition to Sidekiq and Resque.
-Even though its audience is smaller, compared to the others, it handles the project maintenance and development well enough.
+Among the other solutions, I would like to note that sucker_punch looks like fair competition for Sidekiq and Resque.
+Even though its audience is smaller, compared to the others, it handles project maintenance and development well enough.

 We see that the classifier helps to evaluate how risky the gem is for use in production.
-If a project is marked A’s and B’s — the library is reliable and safe, before any maintenance quality decrease.
+If a project is marked with A’s and B’s—the library is reliable and safe, before any maintenance quality decrease.

 I consider my experiment on automation of project maturity evaluation quite successful.
 The classifier I created for the research is now an open source SaaS.

-It checks given gem’s reliability and provides a detailed report of every evaluation.
-You are able to analyze information on given parameters as well as see quarterly dynamics, starting from the release date.
+The classifier, called Osset, is an open source SaaS that checks a given gem’s reliability and provides a detailed report of every evaluation.
+You can analyze information on given parameters and see quarterly dynamics, starting from the release date.

-While working on Ossert, I came across these problems OSS community is facing:
+While working on Ossert, I came across some problems the OSS community is facing: